RecruitmentIbmHk/associate-recruitment-technical-samples/readme.md

 - Valid repository URL format example: https://github.com/John_Chan/example-repo
 - Invalid repository URL format example: https://gitlab.com/John_Chan/example-repo/-/tree/my-branch

-N.B.1: You are expected to commit your code to your own repository before {submission_deadline} (HK Time), and to submit to {submission_location} before {submission_deadline} (HK Time).
+N.B.1: You are expected to commit your code to your own repository before the deadline stated in the submission form.
 Late submission will not be considered.

 N.B.2: In case of duplicate submissions, IBM recruitment team will take the latest submission before the deadline as the final version.